 [TROCHODENDRALES [BUXALES + CORE EUDICOTS]]: mitochondrial rps2 gene lost.

-ROSIDS ET AL. + ASTERIDS ET AL. / PENTAPETALAE: root apical meristem closed; (cyanogenesis also via [iso]leucine, valine and phenylalanine pathways); flowers rather stereotyped: 5-merous, parts whorled; P = calyx + corolla, the calyx enclosing the flower in bud, sepals with three or more traces, petals with a single trace; stamens = 2x K/C, in two whorls developing internally/adaxially to the corolla whorl and successively alternating, (numerous, but then usually fasciculate and/or centrifugal); pollen tricolporate; G , G also common, when [G 2], carpels superposed, compitum +, placentation axile, style +, stigma not decurrent; endosperm nuclear; fruit dry, dehiscent, loculicidal [when a capsule]; RNase-based gametophytic incompatibility system present; floral nectaries with CRABSCLAW expression.
+ROSIDS ET AL. + ASTERIDS ET AL. / PENTAPETALAE: root apical meristem closed; (cyanogenesis also via [iso]leucine, valine and phenylalanine pathways); flowers rather stereotyped: 5-merous, parts whorled; P = K + C, K enclosing the flower in bud, with three or more traces, C with single trace; A = 2x K/C, in two whorls, internal/adaxial to C, alternating, (numerous, but then usually fasciculate and/or centrifugal); pollen tricolporate; G [(3, 4) 5], whorled, placentation axile, style +, stigma not decurrent, compitum + [another position]; endosperm nuclear/coenocytic; fruit dry, dehiscent, loculicidal [when a capsule]; floral nectaries with CRABSCLAW expression.

 Tension wood?; crystals +; petiole bundle annular; stomata cyclocytic; filaments stout; style +; seed endotestal; endosperm development?, embryo? - 2 families, 3 genera, 4 species.

 It has been suggested that the floral development of Berberidopsis corallina is a "link" in the evolution of the flower of core eudicots (Ronse De Craene 2004, 2007), and that the floral morphology of Aextoxicon, with features like rather variable numbers of sepals and petals, both of which are spirally arranged, are also consistent with this (Ronse De Craene & Stuppy 2010).
-However, if Santalales are basal to Berberidopsidales in the clade immediately leading to the asterids, as in Moore et al. (2010), the significance of such features is less unclear (see also Ronse de Craene & Brockington 2013; Doyle 2013).
+However, if Santalales are basal to Berberidopsidales in the clade immediately leading to the asterids, as in Moore et al. (2010) and in particular, H.-T. Li et al. (2019), the significance of such features is less clear (see also Ronse de Craene & Brockington 2013; Doyle 2013).

 Includes Aextoxicaceae, Berberidopsidaceae.